 Primary Bidders undertaking NISEP schemes must submit an interim report (see Appendix 5) to the Programme Administrator after five months (September) and eight months (December) for the final year of the NISEP.
 This report must provide details, on a scheme by scheme basis, of the current NISEP spend to date and the forecast final NISEP spend.
 Primary Bidders are encouraged to provide additional detail of any issues they think may be relevant to the Programme Administrator and the Utility Regulator such as details of any corrective action to be taken to ensure the approved scheme is delivered as planned.
 Quality Monitoring results including details of remedials and actions taken, must also be provided as part of the 5 month and 8 month interim reports.
+Primary Bidders must provide details to capture reasons where insulation is not being claimed as part of a WHS package: or where in an individual measures scheme, only one insulation measure is being claimed, as opposed to two.
 Final Quality Monitoring results must also be signed off by the independent qualified Quality Monitoring Inspector, and submitted along with the Post Implementation Report.
+Quality monitoring reports should state how well the range of measures on offer have worked as a package, including that there is adequate ventilation given the range of measures.

 In addition, Primary Bidders must inform the Programme Administrator of any forecast under spend in their schemes in the eight-month report.
-At this point the Programme Administrator reserves the right to move underspend between schemes and Primary Bidders to maximise spend prior to NISEP ending in March 2020.
+At this point the Programme Administrator reserves the right to move underspend between schemes and Primary Bidders to maximise spend prior to NISEP ending in March 2022.